COVID: Omicron variant 'likely' already in Germany, says minister | DW | 27.11.2021

 Germany is bracing for the arrival of the omicron variant, which was recently discovered in southern Africa, and is believed to be more highly transmissible than other variants.

-The Netherlands says it is carrying out further tests on 61 passengers who arrived on two flights from South Africa on Friday and tested positive for the coronavirus.
+The Netherlands has said it is carrying out further tests on 61 passengers who arrived on two flights from South Africa on Friday and tested positive for the coronavirus.

 Health authorities fear that some or all of them may have contracted the omicron variant